Image

 1. Log in to campusnet.
 If you have trouble with this, such as a forgotten password, you can get in touch with campus.net@constructor.university (despite the ominous sounding ticket system, the administrator generally replies quickly).

 2. Select the module that you wish to grade.
 Please note that students are generally graded on a module basis.
 Accordingly, you can find the grade entry under “my modules” instead of “my courses”.
-Some exceptional classes, for example for exchange students or foundation year students, may be graded on a course basis instead
+Only some exceptional classes may be graded on a course basis instead.

 3. Once you have the module information in front of you, click on “grade input” in the top right corner.
 Here you may be able to choose between different partial grades (exam, lab report etc.) and the different rounds i.e. attempts.